 There is only way to find out your exact prescription: have your eyes examined by an ophthalmologist or optometrist, which we suggest you do once every 6 months or so.
 Your eye care specialist will always provide you with a prescription or small note containing your exact parameters for vision correction.
 We are unable to determine your prescription from old glasses or by any other means.

 7. Can I use my contact lens prescription?

 No, there are specific differences between a prescription for lenses and one for glasses.
 Your eye care specialist needs to determine your parameters specifically for glasses via an eye exam.

 8. I am a bit worried about making a mistake when I input my prescription.
 Can you help me?

 Ordering prescription glasses online and navigating the order form may seem daunting at first.
-Our customer service is here to help you every step of the way; if you’re worried about making your order, please contact us immediately and send us a picture of your prescription.
+However, we include a feature in our order form that lets you take and upload a picture of your prescription.
+This allows our specialists to interpret your data and complete your order for you.
+You can still enter your prescription by yourself too.
+And don't forget that our customer service is here to help you every step of the way; if you’re worried about making your order or if something doesn't look right, please contact us immediately.
 We are happy to help you correctly complete your order.

 9. I already ordered and think I made a mistake.
 How can I change/cancel my order or fix this?

 Contact our customer service immediately!
 Any order that hasn’t been processed can be amended.
 However, if it has already been processed, no further changes can be made.
 Please be careful when inputting your prescription, or contact us in advance so we can help you correctly input the necessary values.